Neural Fields as World Models: Discussion

-\textbf{Implications.} The spontaneous emergence of body-selective encoding suggests that self-representation does not need to be explicitly taught.
-Instead, it may be computationally inevitable given the right architectural constraints.
-Motor-gated channels were given only the task of action-conditional prediction and body-selective encoding emerged as a byproduct.
-One might object that this emergence is circular: given motor-gated channels, of course they represent what moves with motor commands.
-But the objection assumes the architecture succeeds at the task.
-There was no guarantee that multiplicative gating would support stable learning, that local connectivity could capture arm dynamics, or that the system would learn accurate visuomotor prediction at all.
-The emergence is not ``motor channels represent the arm'' but rather ``motor-gated neural fields can learn visuomotor dynamics, and when they do, body-selective encoding follows.''
+The VAE-LSTM comparison is a contrast between representational formats, not an exhaustive benchmark against all world models: spatially structured alternatives such as ConvLSTMs may share these benefits, which would support the broader isomorphism hypothesis.
+Our claim is that preserving spatial topology changes how prediction errors unfold and whether a frozen model can train policies for new tasks through differentiable long rollouts.

+\textbf{Implications.} Body-linked sensorimotor representation need not be explicitly labeled.
+One might object that this is circular: gated channels will represent whatever moves with their gating signal.
+The objection assumes, however, that the architecture supports stable visuomotor prediction in the first place; neither multiplicative gating nor purely local connectivity guarantee this.
+The claim is therefore conditional: when motor-gated neural fields succeed at visuomotor prediction, body-selective encoding follows.

-The result demonstrates the computational sufficiency of contingency detection \citep{bahrick1985detection}: infants do not need to possess innate knowledge of their bodies, nor require explicit teaching about self versus world.
-Given only the capacity to predict the sensory consequences of motor commands, the distinction between self and other emerges from the statistics of sensorimotor experience.
+The result is one form of contingency detection \citep{bahrick1985detection}: given only action-conditional prediction, the distinction between controlled body and external object emerges from sensorimotor statistics.
 Infants as young as three months preferentially attend to contingent visual feedback from their own limb movements \citep{bahrick1995intermodal, rochat1998self}.
-Our model shows why this attention might naturally develop body-selective representations.
-The motor-gated architecture provides a mechanistic implementation.
-Channels gated by motor commands inevitably develop representations of the body because the body is what moves contingently with those commands.
-This provides a potential implementation of the comparator model of agency \citep{blakemore2002abnormalities}, which proposes that the brain distinguishes self-caused from externally-caused sensations by comparing predicted sensory consequences against actual feedback.
+Our model offers a candidate mechanism by which this contingent attention could give rise to body-selective representations.
+The motor-gated architecture is one such mechanism.
+Channels gated by motor commands can develop representations of the body because the body is what moves contingently with those commands.
+This can be read as a simple comparator-like mechanism for agency \citep{blakemore2002abnormalities}, which proposes that the brain distinguishes self-caused from externally-caused sensations by comparing predicted sensory consequences against actual feedback.
 Motor-gated channels generate action-conditional predictions; when these match observed motion, prediction error is low, while mismatch signals externally-caused motion.